FINSA-TECH-ORG/FINSA-FRONTEND/README.md

-# FINSA_PROJECT_DUMMY
+# FINSA
-This is created temporarily for the fast deployment of the project code base
+This is FINSA official Frontend repository